 Nature is in bloom, though, so you can get a chance to enjoy the sights and meadows covered with lovely wildflowers without the crowds.

 The most popular time to visit Torres del Paine is in summer.
 It lasts from December until February, and the weather is relatively warm.
 There are strong winds (but when aren’t there strong winds in Patagonia?) and a possibility of rain (and snow, and hail, as we experienced during our visit in December).

 Since summer is the high season in Torres del Paine, everything is open – hotels, restaurants, and the park itself.
 But the crowds usually scare away some animals that might be seen during the shoulder/low seasons.

 Most of the activities, like hiking, kayaking, etc., are easier done in summer, as the weather is warmer and there are more daylight hours.

 Autumn in Torres del Paine lasts from late March until May.
 The weather is getting colder, going into freezing temperatures at night, and there’s even a possibility of snow later in the season.
 On the plus side, though, the winds are getting less strong.

-Photographers – and any other lovers of beautiful – will definitely be enthralled by the colours of autumn foliage on the magnificent Torres del Paine mountains.
+Photographers – and any other lovers of beauty – will definitely be enthralled by the colours of autumn foliage on the magnificent Torres del Paine mountains.
 Nature lovers will enjoy the sights of baby animals strutting about.

 Autumn, like spring, is the shoulder season, so the crowds are winding down.
 But the accommodations are still open, which means a greater chance of getting a room in some of the best hotels in Torres del Paine!

 At the end of the season, the services are getting reduced, so, if you wish to go in Autumn, make sure to check what’s available.